Escape to Tree House Island Life in Monmouth, ME

 All requests for pets (service animals and others) are required at the time of booking.

-All dogs shall be on a leash at all times.
+All dogs shall be on leash at all times.

 The lost key charge is $50.